-With the above migration pathways in mind, Booterstown Marsh and Dublin Bay in the area of the leak location and also at the Booterstown Marsh discharge, local flora and fauna dependent on these water bodies, and the bedrock aquifer in the Carboniferous Limestone, appear to be the key environmental receptors potentially at risk of impact from the leak of cable fluid from this location.
+With the above migration pathways in mind, Booterstown Marsh, Dublin Bay adjacent to the leak location and Booterstown Marsh discharge, flora and fauna dependent on these water bodies, and the bedrock aquifer in the Carboniferous Limestone, appear to be the key environmental receptors potentially at risk of impact from the leak of cable fluid from this location.

-The potential for cable fluid (or some of its constituent compounds) to permeate buried water mains close to the leak location (if present) and impact water quality in the water mains also needs to be considered.
+The potential for cable fluid (or some of its constituent compounds) to permeate buried water mains close to the leak location (if present) and impact water quality in the water mains also needs to be considered; however, the low solubility of these compounds and the low rate of permeation are such that they are unlikely to impact water quality in the pipes.